HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.10/appliance/get-hpovbackup.md

 ## Return Values

+_**PSCustomObject**_

-_**The generated backup File if appliance is not setup for remote storage or the Force parameter is used.**_
+The generated backup File if appliance is not setup for remote storage or the Force parameter is used.

 ## Related Links